Raspberry Coffee Cake

 Instructions

-• In a large bowl, beat the butter and sugar together until light and fluffy.
-Add the vanilla and eggs, mix until well combined.
+• In a large bowl, beat the butter and sugar together until pale and fluffy, about 5 minutes.
+Beat in the eggs, one at a time, followed by the vanilla and mix until well combined.

 Make the topping